SandeepKiran0022/RASA_DOC/Components.md

 - Calculating the probability of IsNextSequence with softmax.
 When training the BERT model, Masked LM and Next Sentence Prediction are trained together, with the goal of minimizing the combined loss function of the two strategies.

+## Takeaways

+- Model size matters, even at huge scale.
+BERT_large, with 345 million parameters, is the largest model of its kind.
+It is demonstrably superior on small-scale tasks to BERT_base, which uses the same architecture with “only” 110 million parameters.

+- With enough training data, more training steps == higher accuracy.
+For instance, on the MNLI task, the BERT_base accuracy improves by 1.0% when trained on 1M steps (128,000 words batch size) compared to 500K steps with the same batch size.

+- BERT’s bidirectional approach (MLM) converges slower than left-to-right approaches (because only 15% of words are predicted in each batch) but bidirectional training still outperforms left-to-right training after a small number of pre-training steps.

 ### Different Tokenization components provided by RASA Framework

 - Jieba Tokenizer